River Rouge (Michigan): Lower branch

-Area of Concern
+Area of concern

-The U.S.-Canada Great Lakes Water Quality Agreement defines an Area of Concern (AOC) as “geographic areas designated by the Parties where significant impairment of beneficial uses has occurred as a result of human activities at a local level.”
+The U.S.-Canada Great Lakes Water Quality Agreement defines an area of concern (AOC) as "geographic areas designated by the parties where significant impairment of beneficial uses has occurred as a result of human activities at a local level".
 The EPA and other environmental agencies are working to restore the 27 remaining U.S. AOCs in the Great Lakes Basin Region, including River Rouge.
 There are 43 AOCs in the Great Lakes Basin total, with the rest in Canada or shared by the two countries.

-River Rouge as an AOC

 Over 50% of the land surrounding the River Rouge is used for residential, industrial, and commercial purposes and development pressure continues to increase.
 Consequently, the river is highly polluted and was designated as a Great Lakes Area of Concern under the Great Lakes Water Quality Agreement in 1987.
-The designated AOC covers the entire River Rouge watershed including 48 communities that drain 466 square miles of southeastern Michigan into the Detroit River.
+The designated AOC covers the entire River Rouge watershed including 48 communities that drain 466 sqmi of southeastern Michigan into the Detroit River.
 Sources of pollution include municipal and industrial discharges, sewer overflows, and several nonpoint source pollution (e.g., storm water runoff).
 These activities contaminated river sediments and water with polychlorinated biphenyls (PCBs), heavy metals (e.g., mercury), polycyclic aromatic hydrocarbons (PAHs), oil and grease.
 These contaminants are known to be harmful to fish and wildlife and affect recreational activities.

-A 2008 remedial action plan for the AOC identified nine “beneficial use impairments” associated with the pollution:
+A 2008 remedial action plan for the AOC identified nine "beneficial use impairments" associated with the pollution: